Natural Home Remedies for Asthma

 Recently, a study published in the Cochran Database of Systematic Reviews, which tested 435 children and 658 adults with mild to moderate asthma, found that those taking vitamin D supplements experienced fewer severe asthma attacks, required less use of oral steroids for treatment and also reduced their risk of needing to be hospitalized for acute asthma attacks.

 Other supplements that can help lower attacks and symptoms include:

-- Vitamins C: Increases immunity and acts like an antioxidant, reducing free radical damage and inflammation.
+Vitamins C: Increases immunity and acts as an antioxidant, reducing free radical damage and inflammation.

 Many people with asthma frequently cough, wheeze and have trouble breathing, all of which essential oils — particularly essential oils for allergies — can help manage.
 As mucus (phlegm or sputum) or other substances accumulate in the airways, these symptoms kick in as reflexive actions that try to facilitate unobstructed breathing.